-The potential and value of the existing building stock has to be recognised as part of sustainable development.
-Sustainable development concerns not only environmental targets but also economic, social and cultural ones.
-Regeneration itself has been identified as a growth industry
+The potential and value of the existing building stock has to be recognized as part of sustainable development.
+Sustainable development concerns not only environmental targets but also economic, social, and cultural ones.
+Regeneration itself has been identified as a growth industry.11

 With the debate of adaptive reuse as a sustainable avenue in the development of key sites, there are many advantages to using certain sites for redevelopment.
 One of these advantages is the site's location.
-In many cases, historical sites are often located in the
+In many cases, historical sites are often located in the centers of large cities.

-&lt;sup>11 English heritage, royal institute of chartered surveyors and Drivers Jonas.
-Heritage Works, no date centers of large cities.
 Due to the spatial development of a given area, these buildings can often be heritage-listed and therefore sold as an entity, rather than just for the land that they occupy which the new tenants then have to retrofit the building for their particular purpose.
 Older buildings also often have a specific period character through the detailing and joinery of their constructed eras that newer or reconstructed developments lack.
-In certain cases such as the hospitality industry, the grand character of a site can influence the feel of their building and are used for maximum potential to enhance the site's physical attractiveness to a client.
+In certain cases, such as the hospitality industry, the grand character of a site can influence the feel of their building and are used for maximum potential to enhance the site's physical attractiveness to a client.